 This is why, when it comes to domestic violence cases, the details really matter.
 The history and dynamic quality of the relationships involved matter.
 The photos matter.
 The text messages.
 The shifting stories and motivations to lie.
 At the Law Office of Jesse K. Sanchez, your attorney will know how to investigate and look for those details that affect credibility.
 For a more detailed discussion of domestic violence charges, contact me.

-What about the victim?
+What About the Victim?

 Crimes of domestic violence are rarely simple.
 By definition, they involve a history and relationship between at least two parties.
 Often, whole families are traumatized in the prosecution of a domestic violence crime.
-Unfortunately, prosecutors sometimes fail to recognize what’s truly at stake.
+Unfortunately, domestic violence prosecutors sometimes fail to recognize what’s truly at stake.
 Does the alleged victim rely on the defendant for support?
 Does the victim want to drop charges or feel that they, themselves, are at fault?
 Will children be affected by a long prison sentence?